Complete Guide to Fats

 The smoke point is the temperature at which an oil begins to degrade, producing potentially carcinogenic compounds (acrolein, aldehydes).
 It varies considerably from one oil to another and determines its use in the kitchen.

-For frying and high-temperature sautéing (above 200 °C): avocado oil (271 °C), refined peanut oil (232 °C), or ghee (252 °C).
-For oven baking and pan-frying (160-190 °C): extra-virgin olive oil (190 °C), coconut oil (177 °C).
+For high-heat frying and sautéing (above 200 °C): avocado oil (271 °C), refined peanut oil (232 °C), or ghee (252 °C).
+For baking and pan cooking (160-190 °C): extra-virgin olive oil (190 °C), coconut oil (177 °C).
 For cold seasoning: walnut oil (160 °C), flaxseed oil (107 °C).

 FoodCraft Tip

-Track your lipids with the macro calculator
+Track your fats with the macro calculator

 Is butter bad for your health?

-How many grams of lipids per day?
+How many grams of fat per day?

 Similar guides

-Balance your lipid intake
+Balance your fat intake

 Calculate your ideal fat distribution and find recipes with the right lipid balance.